|Fürst Heinrich||Florestan I||Fidelio|

 all breeding associations

-At the German foal championships, he was sire of the champion colt and sire of another colt in the top ten.
+At the German foal championships, he has already produced a champion and is always represented amongst the Top Ten.
 For years, he has sired top foals, many of them reaching six digit selling prices at German auctions.
 His success is predetermined: Sire Fürst Heinrich was dressage horse World Champion and in his short time at stud he sired 53 sons and 64 advanced level/S level dressage horses.
 The dam line of Mon Amour, which is of French origin, has what it takes: from it stem Sieger Hit, the Oldenburg champion stallion 2007, Hot Spot, the second reserve champion, Desiderio, multi-fascinating stallion, expensive top foals and many more.
 Inbred with dressage hero Donnerhall, Fürstenball´s pedigree enjoys an influx of blood further down in the pedigree with Holstein and thoroughbred genes.

 Fürstenball: a unique heredity genius in current dressage horse breeding